GustavAbrahamsson/Electric-chopper/README.md

 - Motor: 3 kW, 120 kV BLDC
 - Power: 2 x 5S 5000 mAh LiPo:s in series give ~37V
-- Controls: VESC 4.12
+- Controls: A VESC 4.12 reads the voltage output from an electric throttle, which has been adjusted with a voltage divider to suit the voltage requirements for the pins on the VESC
-- Transmission: 12T motor sprocket to a 92T wheel sprocket gives a ratio of ~7.67:1.
-I believed that this was enough but I could easily have done with between 10:1 and 15:1, it's quite weak in torque but it's still really fun!
+- Mechanical transmission: 12T motor sprocket to a 92T wheel sprocket gives a ratio of ~7.67:1.
+I believed that this was enough but I could easily have done with between 10:1 and 15:1 since most of the power goes into max speed.
+It's quite weak in torque but it's still really fun!

 The mounting assembly I designed to be able to attach the sprocket to the wheel is something that worked surprisingly well.
 It's rock solid despite it being 3D-printed (ofcourse not the sprocket though).